Devil Anse Hatfield: In popular culture

 Hatfield was portrayed by actor Kevin Costner in the 2012 miniseries Hatfields & McCoys.
 For his role, Costner won both the Emmy and Golden Globe for Best Actor in a Leading Role in a Miniseries or TV Movie.

+In the 1975 TV movie The Hatfields and the McCoys, Jack Palance played Devil Anse Hatfield opposite Steve Forrest as Randall McCoy.

 He makes a spectral appearance in Manly Wade Wellman's 1963 collection of short stories, Who Fears the Devil?.